Brandon Newton

 Brandon Michael Newton (born July 29, 1994) is an American politician.
 He is a member of the South Carolina House of Representatives from the 45th District, serving since 2016.
 He is a member of the Republican party.

 Upon his election in 2016, Newton became the youngest member serving in the South Carolina House of Representatives.
 He was 22 years, 3 months, and 16 days old at the time he took office.

+Newton Co-Chairs the South Carolina chapter of Future Caucus for Gen-Z and millennial cross-partisan lawmakers alongside state Senator Deon Tedder.

-Newton named as an elector for the 2020 presidential election, but was replaced by Theresa "Charm" Altman.
+Newton was named as an elector for the 2020 presidential election, but was replaced by Theresa "Charm" Altman.

+In June 2023, Newton endorsed Tim Scott in the 2024 United States presidential election.